yuang-lee/lr-matters-lora/run-hessian/README.md

 > [!NOTE]
-> For MiLoRA, Init[AB], and LoRA-GA, the model weights (residual weights and LoRA adpaters) need to be pre-computed and saved locally before running the Hessian analysis.
-The expected paths are hard-coded in `lanczos.py` per model and rank — see the `load_model` function for details.
+> For MiLoRA, Init[AB], and LoRA-GA, the model weights (residual weights and LoRA adapters) need to be pre-computed and saved locally before running the Hessian analysis.
+The expected paths are hard-coded in both `utils/init_XXX` and `lanczos.py` — adjust them to your custom path.

 #### *MiLoRA*